February 4, 2019

-Reece alleged the manager had provoked and aggravated a Muslim customer and encouraged one of his female staff to challenge him on his beliefs about the role of women.
-It also alleged he’d confiscated another of his subordinate’s mobile phones and deleted their Facebook app and threatened to terminate another subordinate’s employment if they took annual leave.
+Reece alleged the manager had provoked and aggravated a Muslim customer.
+Encouraging one of his female staff to challenge him on his beliefs about the role of women.
+It also alleged he’d confiscated another of his subordinate’s mobile phones.
+Deleting their Facebook app and threatening to terminate another subordinate’s employment if they took annual leave.

-The Fair Work Commission found that the allegations were unfounded and implausible, that a proper investigation was not carried out and that the employer also should have considered his eight years of service to the company before taking the action.
+The Fair Work Commission found that the allegations were unfounded and implausible, that a proper investigation was not carried out.
+The employer also should have considered his eight years of service to the company before taking the action.
 It ordered Reece to pay him $32,000 plus superannuation.

-The HR lesson for employers: Always carry out a proper workplace investigation into any allegations against a worker before making a decision to terminate their employment.
-You should also make sure you consider whether the action you’re taking is appropriate given the background facts of their service, as well as the issues at hand.
+The HR lesson for employers: Always carry out a proper workplace investigation into any allegations against a worker.
+Especially before making a decision to terminate their employment.
+You should also consider whether the action you’re taking is appropriate given their service history and the issues at hand.

 HR Case 3: The officer who got punchy